joshwyatt/closures/README.md

 newPrinter();
 ```

-When we return function definitions from outer functions, the same rule about continued access to variables outside the lexical scope of the function definition applies.
+When we return function definitions from outer functions, we apply the same rule about continued access to variables outside the lexical scope of the function definition.

 ```javascript
 let one = 1;